Ingala Valley: Copper Age

 The Chalcolithic is presented with 54 monuments, of which 28 belong to the Lybaevo culture, 12 to the Andreevskoe and 14 did not get a reliable attribution.

 Early Chalcolithic (the Buzan period of the Lybaevo culture) is identified with artifacts of the grave field "Buzan-III" (3190 BC ± 60 years), and the settlements "Sazyk-IX" (3150 BC ± 60 years) and "Lipihinskoe-V".
-The most prominent artifact of the grave field "Buzan-III" is the remains of a wooden funerary longer than 5 m found in 1996, the oldest in Northern Eurasia.
+The most prominent artifact of the grave field "Buzan-III" is the remains of a wooden funerary ladya longer than 5 m found in 1996, the oldest in Northern Eurasia.
 Its age is comparable to Stonehenge 1, the Protodynastic Period of Ancient Egypt, Egyptian hieroglyphics, the first cities in Mesopotamia and the late period of the Cucuteni-Trypillian culture.
 A replica of the ladya is situated now in the Archaeological gallery of the Yalutorovsky Ostrog.

 During the first third of the 3rd millennium BC members of the Andreevskoe culture penetrated into the valley from the Tura cultural and historical province, and until the end of the 3rd millennium BC the Lybaevo and Andreevskoe cultures evolved synchronously.
 Eugene Volkov calls this phase the Dvuhozerny period of the Lybaevo culture (represented by artifacts of the settlements "Dvuhozernoe-I", "Lower Ingalinskoe-IIIa", "Ostrov-IIa" and "Upper Ingalsky Borok-II").